 We begin formulating our team and planning months in advance so that everyone has adequate time to get ready.
 We’re also able to rewrite scripts, alter our set design and select crafts well in advance.

 Promotion is usually handled through our website, in-church announcements and the church bulletin.
-However, our biggest promotion is done by word of mouth from our church members and previous attenders.
+However, our biggest promotion is done by word of mouth from our church members and previous attendees.